 AI and brand marketing is a mixture of words that you might not have imagined in the same sentence some twenty years ago.
 In the past decade or so, artificial intelligence as a field has progressed in leaps and bounds to make this a possibility.
 For the layman, artificial intelligence or AI (as it is colloquially known) simply refers to any form of intelligence displayed by a machine or software application.

 It is an open secret that targeted marketing is an important process that affects the sales of any particular brand.
 Marketing is a skill that takes a lifetime to perfect.
-It requires creativity and an innate knowledge of the target audience.
+It requires creativity and innate knowledge of the target audience.

 This looks like it might be changing very fast.
 Software with artificial intelligence might actually be doing a better job of promoting brands than humans.
 Some consumers say that there is no true substitute for the “human touch”, however, that is up for debate.
+Of course, so many people believe that branding is vital in both AI and physical marketing, with lanyards and branded gear giving people the chance to connect with staff on a more professional level.
+If you want to make sure that your branding is getting a boost then check out: www.dynamicgift.com.au

 Many global companies have implemented artificial intelligence in marketing strategies and it is paying huge dividends.
 A good example is Sephora.
 Apart from the very generous Sephora offers that you see on all sorts of makeup nowadays, you can now use their online Virtual Artist, which helps women pick out brands of makeup by simulating how it looks on actual facial features in a virtual environment.
 The app is a huge hit among shoppers of all ages, as it makes the whole shopping experience much easier.

 Reports have it that over 60% of tech users make use of apps that are powered by artificial intelligence.
 Google Maps, which is a hugely popular navigation app, makes use of artificial intelligence.
-Recent studies have estimated that a mind blowing 60% of commerce brands will utilize artificial intelligence by the end of this year.
+Recent studies have estimated that a mind-blowing 60% of commerce brands will utilize artificial intelligence by the end of this year.

 How then have brands managed to seamlessly incorporate artificial intelligence into marketing strategies?
 American chain store giant, Nordstrom, has ‘Style Boards’ which enables its sales team to send personalized suggestions to customers.